prakharmrsl/easypcceo.github.io/pages/streaming-webcam/streaming-webcam.md

 Purchasing an HD webcam is a great and cost effective way to increase the quality of your stream, without breaking the bank.

-If you're hunting for the best webcam for streaming, you're in luck – I've compiled this list of the best HD webcams for streaming in 2018.
+If you're hunting for the best webcam for streaming, you're in luck – I've compiled a list of the best HD webcams for streaming in 2018.

 ## Best Wecams for Streaming